Temple Stadium: Professional football

+The second Eagles game was September 13, 1935 against the Pittsburgh Pirates.

 The Eagles held training camp at Temple Stadium prior to the 1936 and 1937 seasons.

 The Eagles considered trying to purchase Temple Stadium in 1952 when the team was unhappy with their lease at Shibe Park.
 Temple University claimed the property to have been appraised for $1 million and said they were uninterested in selling.
 The Eagles would play at Shibe Park through 1957 and then move to Franklin Field.

 The Continental Football League Philadelphia Bulldogs played their home games at Temple Stadium during their two seasons in the league.
 The club won the 1966 league title.
 On December 4, 1966, the Bulldogs defeated the Orlando Panthers, 20–17 in overtime in front of 5,226 at Temple Stadium for the CFL Championship.
 The club disbanded in May 1967.

 Soccer

 Temple Stadium was the long-time home of the Temple University men's and women's soccer teams.
 The varsity teams played at the Temple Stadium site through the 2002 season.

 The National Professional Soccer League began play in 1967.
 Pittsburgh Steelers' owner Art Rooney led a group of investors who owned the Philadelphia Spartans which played home games at Temple Stadium.
 The Spartans beat the Toronto Falcons, 2–0, in front of 14,163 in their first match on April 16, 1967, and averaged 5,261 fans per-game in it 16 matches.
 The club lost more than $250,000 in 1967 and Rooney folded the club after the season.

 On September 25, 1968, the U.S. national soccer team played an international friendly against the Israel national team at Temple Stadium.
 7,161 saw Israel beat the U.S. 4–0.
 On May 24, 1970, Serie B soccer-club A.S.
 Bari defeated Bundesliga club Eintracht Frankfurt 1–0 during the clubs' off-season American tour.